How does Levellr work?

 The free membership promises to stay free forever, but what if you want to build a paid community, and monetise that chat?

 Levellr is here for that.
-For only $99 a month, you can charge your community for access to your messaging group.
+With out software, you can charge your community for access to your messaging group.
 The potential here is enormous.
 You can keep it simple, and charge members a one-off fee to access a general group.
 You could run a subscription model, and even offer different tiers, giving different levels of membership access to different messaging groups.
 You can create a one-off group for just a few weeks and charge for access, perhaps creating a course and then running the entire course through Levellr.

 Perhaps you already have a number of paid subscribers via Patreon or an existing package you offer on Kickstarter?
 For you, Levellr could act as another thing that subscribers would receive as part of their existing membership, acting more as a retention tool than a standalone revenue stream.